MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsInteropPolicy.md

 Imoportant:
 - This cmdlet will be replaced by TeamsUpgradePolicy.
 As some components honor interop and others honor upgrade, during the transition this cmdlet must be used in combination with TeamsUpgradePolicy.
 - Use only 1 of the 3 instances where the values for chat and calling preferred clients are the same and allow end user override = false.
 The others are no longer valid configurations.
-- Use remove- csteamsinteorppolicy to undo customization of global interoppolicy.
+- Use `remove-csteamsinteorppolicy` to undo customization of global interoppolicy.

 This cmdlet Determines how calls are routed between Skype for Business and Microsoft Teams.
 This cmdlet s typically used by organizations that have users on both Skype for Business and Microsoft Teams and want to configure how calls are handled in their organization.